timm-landes/brillouinpy/README.md

 ```

 ## Usage in Spyder
-When you want to use the package in spyder you have to install the spyder kernels:
+When you want to use the package in spyder you have to install the spyder kernels in your environment:
 ```bash
    conda install spyder-kernels
    ```